 However, the world was taught a valuable lesson baseball fans never knew we needed: chicks dig the long ball.

-By the end of the commercial, both Glavine and Maddux were Major League Baseball hitting machines at batting practice to get the ladies, but both were definitely more successful on the mound than at the place.
+By the end of the commercial, both Glavine and Maddux were Major League Baseball hitting machines at batting practice to get the ladies, but both were definitely more successful on the mound than at the plate during baseball games.

 A 10-time MLB All-Star and two-time NL Cy Young Award winner, Glavine also took home four Silver Slugger Awards — given to the best offensive player at each position.
 He had a career average of .186 with one home run and 90 RBIs.

-Knowing what we know now, that both pitchers are in Cooperstown and McGwire is not, how much do you want to bet that Heather Locklear would have chosen either Glavine or Maddux to begin with instead?
+Knowing what we know now, that both pitchers are Hall of Famers and McGwire is not, how much do you want to bet that Heather Locklear would have chosen either Glavine or Maddux to begin with instead?